- December 10, 2018

 - Someone who is trained specifically to be a DER.

-- Someone who is readily available to make crucial policy determinations for employees.
+- Someone readily available to make crucial policy determinations for employees.

 The main purpose of a DER is to be the authority on federal, state, and company drug and alcohol-free workplace policies.
 The DER is in charge of ensuring the safe and timely removal of any employee found in violation of company policy.

-A company may have multiple DERs to ensure availability during shifts or in the event of an emergency.
+A company may have multiple DERs to ensure availability during shifts or in an emergency.
 The owner or employer of a small business may also act personally as a DER under §40.3, but the law does not permit one DER to be under contract for multiple companies.

 A DER is responsible for the operation of the company drug and alcohol-free workplace policy, meaning she is responsible for all of the following and more: